vaadin/base-starter-flow-osgi/starter/README.md

 The values will be set in the token file (`flow-build-info.json`) which is read to create a deployment configuration for a Vaadin servlet.

+Note: Not any property can be set via Vaadin maven plugin configuration.
+There is a limited number of Maven configuration parameters which are reflected to the same Vaadin Servlet init property name.
+`productionMode` is mapped exactly as is: the same name is init parameter and the same maven config parameter can be used in the pom.xml.
+There are config Maven parameters which have different names comparing to init parameters.
+And there are a lot of Vaadin Servlet init parameters (see `com.vaadin.flow.server.InitParameters`) and only few Maven configuration parameters (see `com.vaadin.flow.plugin.maven.FlowModeAbstractMojo`).

 ## Vaadin Servlet registration in OSGi